-Legend Mining Limited ("Legend") is pleased to announce aircore drill assay results from the first batch of samples from the recently completed Area D programme at its Rockford Project in the Fraser Range of Western Australia, see Figure 1.
+Legend Mining Limited ("Legend") is pleased to provide aircore assay results for a further 16 drillholes and additional petrology from the current and ongoing aircore drilling programme at Area D, Rockford Project in the Fraser Range of Western Australia, (see Figure 1).
+A technical discussion is contained in the body of this announcement.